-This is how you properly brine and smoke a whole trout on the Traeger Grill.
+This is how you properly brine and smoke a whole trout on the Traeger Grill (or whatever smoker you have).
 This method works for fillets as well, but you have to adjust the time spent on the smoker.
 This smoked trout recipe takes a bit of time to come together, but the majority of that is hands-off.
 The results are a delicious salty, smoky fish that is better than anything you can get from the store.

 I also have a similar recipe for smoked salmon — How To Smoke Salmon On The Traeger Grill — which uses a more complicated brine recipe including beets, blood oranges, and pomegranate molasses.
 Did you know that salmon and trout can often be used interchangeably in the same recipes?
 Well, now you do.